donno/warehouse51/torrent-docker/README.md

     good to automate.
   - Limitation is FLood needs access to the actual files for the download to work.
-- Set-up the system to run on its own network.
+- Refine if the frontend network requires to be external or not (i.e. access the Internet).

 Other things
 ------------
 - Initial mistake - missed the /announce on the tracker URL.
 - The issue with the container saying "error opening terminal" was because it needs to be run in daemon mode rather than use the ncurses UI as that doesn't